CO-ERRA (DGG Act) — Legislative Timeline

 Per SOS election calendar

 File petition sections and required circulator/notary lists.
 SOS verifies signatures and issues sufficiency/insufficiency.
-Cure or random‑sample review may apply.
+Cure and random-sample review may apply.

 Ballot Phase